elizabethcsw/CV/README.md

 ## Elizabeth Chan
 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/elizabeth-chan-7221b38b/)

-An energetic and ambitious **Full Stack Developer**, current working at a healthcare startup, Healthera.
-Core member of the dev team and main responsibilities include web development (frontend: React and AngularJS; backend: Node), continuous integration deployment (Jenkins and AWS) and project management.
+An energetic and ambitious **Full Stack Developer**, current working at [Healthera](https://healthera.co.uk/), a healthcare startup that facilitates prescriptions, medication reminder and communication between patients, pharmacies, surgeries and doctors in the UK.
+Core member of the development team and main responsibilities include web development (frontend: React and AngularJS; backend: Node), continuous integration deployment (Jenkins and AWS) and project management.
 Ultimate goal is to become a technology entrepreneur and get involved in improving the healthcare system in China.

 After graduating from Cambridge University with a BA and MA in Economics, I spent three years working in finance as a Management Trainee at the Hong Kong Stock Exchange.
 Between leaving my job and now, I have spent four months learning to code at Makers Academy, a 16-week highly intensive software development bootcamp in London.